Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/getting-started/connection-approval.md

 ## Connection data

-The `connectionData` parameter is any custom data of your choice that the client should send to the server.
-Usually, this should be some sort of ticket, room password or similar that will decide if a connection should be approved or not.
-The `connectionData` is specified on the Client side in the `NetworkingConfig` supplied when connecting.
+The `connectionData` parameter takes any custom data of your choice that the client should send to the server.
+Usually, this data should be some sort of ticket, room password, or similar that will decide if a connection should be approved or not.
+The `connectionData` is specified on the Client-side in the `NetworkingConfig` supplied when connecting.

 Example: